The Dirty Black Friday Secrets of Retailers

 Deals Will Often Require Extra Work By You

 There are three words that stores love, and consumers puzzle over — mail-in rebate.
 When you see a heavily discounted product, make sure you look closely at the price tag.
 If it says $200* (*after mail-in rebate) then you need to look at the price you will actually be paying on the day.
 It’s possible you’ll be paying $350 on the actual day, and will have to wait to get that $150 back... if you jump through the right hoops.
-And even then, it can take 8 weeks to get your money back.
+Even then, it can take 8 weeks to get your money back.
 By the time the New Year has come around, you could still be waiting for your money.

 What’s more, stores are hoping you just forget about it and never claim it.
 Millions of people fall for the mail-in rebate offers, but never follow through.